 - 96. Protection and management of World Heritage properties should ensure that their Outstanding Universal Value, including the conditions of integrity and/or authenticity at the time of inscription, are sustained or enhanced over time.
-A regular review of the general state of conservation of properties, and thus also their Outstanding Universal Value, shall be done within a framework of monitoring processes for World Heritage properties, as specified within the Operational Guidelines. - 97.
-All properties inscribed on the World Heritage List must have adequate long-term legislative, regulatory, institutional and/or traditional protection and management to ensure their safeguarding.
+A regular review of the general state of conservation of properties, and thus also their Outstanding Universal Value, shall be done within a framework of monitoring processes for World Heritage properties, as specified within the Operational Guidelines3. - 97.
+All properties inscribed on the World Heritage List must have adequate longterm legislative, regulatory, institutional and/or traditional protection and management to ensure their safeguarding.
 This protection should include adequately delineated boundaries.
 Similarly States Parties should demonstrate adequate protection at the national, regional, municipal, and/or traditional level for the nominated property.
-They should append appropriate texts to the nomination with a clear explanation of the way this protection operates to protect the nominated property.
-Information on protection and management should also be included at the stage of the Preliminary Assessment.
+They should append appropriate texts to the nomination with a clear explanation of the way this protection and management should also be included at the stage of the Preliminary Assessment.